Premam: Filming

 Following the completion of pre-production, the principal photography began in July 2014.
 The team began filming the first schedule in Goa in August 2014, and returned to Kerala for filming major portions of the film.
 Major part of the film's shooting took place in locations in and around Aluva, with some scenes were filmed at Union Christian College, Fort Kochi, Chokkampatti Hills and Marthandavarma Bridge.
 The café which was run by George in the film was set at Pepper House restaurant in Fort Kochi.
 The entire filming was wrapped up in November 2014.

 Music

-The original soundtrack and background score were composed by Rajesh Murugesan, who had collaborated with Puthren in the film Neram (2013).
+The original soundtrack and background score were composed by Rajesh Murugesan, who had collaborated with Alphonse in the film Neram (2013).
 Shabareesh Varma, beside singing, wrote the lyrics for eight of the nine songs.
 One song "Rockaankuthu" which had lyrics written by Pradeep Palarr was sung by Tamil film composer Anirudh Ravichander.
 The soundtrack album was released by the record label Muzik 247 on 14 February 2015.
 All the audio songs released prior to the film release went viral on the internet.
 In March 2015, video for the song "Aluva Puzha" sung by Vineeth Sreenivasan was released and became the chart topper.
 "Malare" was released on YouTube on 6 June.
 The song received 1 million hits within 14 hours of release and trended on all social networking platforms.
 Apple Music selected it as the "Best Malayalam album" of 2015.